mandolyte/uw-obsidian/vault/tn/2TH.md

 The word “Now” marks a change of topic in Paul’s instructions.

 ## cvg5
-rc://*/ta/man/translate/figs-gendernotations
 ### ἀδελφοί (1)
 Here “brothers” means fellow Christians, including both men and women.
-Alternate translation: “brothers and sisters” (See: [[rc://*/ta/man/translate/figs-gendernotations]])
+Alternate translation: “brothers and sisters” (See: [[figs-gendernotations]])

 # 2:2
 ## b8b2